 Students can tailor their curriculum to their specific interests by substituting up to two of the IBiS core courses with electives from Biological Sciences, Chemistry, Chemical & Biological Engineering, or other departments.
 These courses should be 300- or 400-level courses.
-All electives must be approved by the faculty advisor.
+IBiS electives that have already been approved for credit are listed in the current course offerings.
+If a student wishes to take a course that is not on the list of approved electives, they must seek approval prior to enrolling.
+All electives must be approved by the student's first year advisor and the chairperson of the graduate advisory committee.